 Pen a letter to a friend or family member.
 Pick up some beautiful stationery to inspire you to practice your penmanship more often.

 If you've had some ideas floating around about a great premise for a poem, short story, or even a series of novels, write them down.
 Then start fleshing things out with a brainstorm session.

 When you have writer's block, put down the pen and take a break from whatever you're working on.
 Try picking up a good book instead or shift gears to a different art form.
 Who knows?
 The inspiration you've been looking for may pop up.

 Take up knitting, needle pointing, or sewing.
-The motor skills required might put you in a calmer, meditative state.
-Plus, if you pick up sewing, you can do fun DIY projects like customizing vintage sweaters or cheap tees à la Lingua Franca.
+The repetitive motions can help you get rid of stress and anxiety.
+Plus, if you pick up sewing, you can do fun DIY projects like customizing vintage sweaters or cheap tees.

 Sign up for a candle-making class, learn how to make a floral arrangement, look into Claymation and stop-motion workshops, or go to a pottery studio.

 Plant a terrarium or dish garden, then enjoy the beautifying (and air-purifying) benefits of houseplants.

 Shadow some online origami tutorials.
 The Japanese art of paper-folding will help ease your mind into a meditative state.